-Smoke and a burglar alarm have been installed.
+Fire, Smoke and Burglar Alarms Smoke alarms have been installed.
 Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Additional limits to inspection
+Additional limits to Inspection

-At the time of inspection, the property was occupied and fully furnished, with a variety of fitted and fixed floor coverings in place.
+At the time of inspection the property was occupied, fully furnished with a variety of fitted and fixed floor coverings in place.
 Furnishings, personal items (particularly in cupboards) and floor coverings have not been moved.